 The tables that follow summarize the current Commission caseload.
 Complaint filing numbers reflect only written complaints received by the Commission and do not reflect the numerous telephone inquiries staff receives.
-In 2021, staff responded in writing to 30 inquiries and approximately 230 verbal and e-mail inquiries.
+In 2022, staff responded in writing to 30 inquiries and approximately 260 verbal and e-mail inquiries.
 "Complaints closed" during the annual report year may include complaints filed in a prior year but not closed until the annual report year.

-In 2021, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
-Six new jurisdictional complaints were filed this year.
-Of those jurisdictional complaints, four were eventually dismissed.
-There were no remaining jurisdictional complaints from 2020 to consider in 2021.
+In 2022, staff continued to make a concentrated effort to screen many complaints before they actually were filed with the Commission.
+12 new jurisdictional complaints were filed this year.
+Of those jurisdictional complaints, eight were eventually dismissed.
+Three remaining jurisdictional complaints from 2021 were considered in 2022.

 The Commission opens approximately one complaint every month and a half that requires staff investigation.
 In August of 1991, the Commission adopted a policy of processing all new incoming complaints within 90 days.
-In addition, the Commission established a minimum goal of fully investigating three complaints per month.
+Should the Commission receive more than four jurisdictional complaints in a month, the Commission established a minimum goal of fully investigating at least three complaints per month.

-Complaints Filed in 2021
+Complaints Filed in 2022

-Within the Commission's Authority Jurisdictional 6 Not Within the Commission's Authority Non-Jurisdictional 33 Total New Complaints 39
+Within the Commission's Authority Jurisdictional 12 Not Within the Commission's Authority Non-Jurisdictional 41 Total New Complaints 53